-When the pregnancy test shows positive, many mothers-to-be stop to think about their lifestyles.
-Nutrition, exercise, rest and substance use affect not only the mother’s health and well-being but also those of the unborn baby.
-Lifestyle choices during pregnancy can have far-reaching consequences on both the mother’s and the baby’s life.
+When they find out that they are pregnant, most moms-to-be stop and consider their lifestyles.
+Nutrition, exercise, rest and substance use affect not only the mother’s health and well-being, but also those of the unborn baby.